alt3/cakebox/docs/sources/additional/contributing.md

-# Introduction

-Simply put... we need your help to make this a success and would love to see your ideas and contributions!
+## Feedback

+Report problems, ideas and any other feedback:

++ related to your virtual machine [here](https://github.com/alt3/cakebox-console/issues)
++ related to your local machine [here](https://github.com/alt3/cakebox/issues)

 ## Documentation

-Help us improve this documentation by contributing Pull Requests that hold changes to the Markdown (.md) files located in your local ``cakebox/docs`` folder.
+Help us improve this documentation by updating the Markdown files in the ``cakebox/docs`` folder.

 > **Become famous:** merged PRs will appear on the Cakebox Dashboard along
 > with your name ;)

-## Cakebox Console
+## CakePHP Code

-Help us improve the Cakebox Dashboard and Console commands by contributing Pull Requests to the [cakebox-console](https://github.com/alt3/cakebox-console) project.
-It contains the CakePHP 3.x sources and could probably do with a lot of improvements and refactoring.
-Don't hold back... all help is welcomed!
+The ``CakePHP 3.x`` sources for the Cakebox Commands and Dashboard are found in the [cakebox-console](https://github.com/alt3/cakebox-console) project and could do with a lot of improvement so don't hold back to submit a PR:

++ for a new feature or bugfix
++ for one of the existing (``Easy Pick``) issues

 > **Become famous:** merged PRs will appear on the Cakebox Dashboard along
 > with your name ;)